How to Sift Flour for All Your Baking Needs

 Flour

-Step 1: Attach the Sifter + Scale Attachment to your KitchenAid® Stand Mixer
+Step 1: Attach the Sifter + Scale Attachment to Your KitchenAid® Stand Mixer

 Make sure your mixer is turned off.